SAP/spartacus-docs/_pages/dev/features/export-from-cart.md

 - cart details page
 - saved cart details page

 Export from cart feature is tightly connected with import to cart, because already downloaded CSV file can be re-imported back to the storefront.
-For more details see [Import to saved cart]({{ site.baseurl }}/features/import-to-saved-cart) documentation.
+For more details see [Import to cart]({{ site.baseurl }}/features/import-to-cart) documentation.

 Worth to notice is that exported file always should contain product code and quantity columns.
 Any other additional columns can be defined in configuration [see more](#additional-columns).